 Oracle Warehouse Management Cloud (WMS) vs SAP Extended Warehouse Management (EWM)

-Oracle’s WMS is a cloud-based solution that provides fundamental warehouse management functionality.
-It delivers end-to-end supply chain functionality, offers real-time inventory management, and enables users to simplify their workflows to improve efficiency.
-Its features include:
+Oracle's WMS is a comprehensive cloud-based solution designed to optimize warehouse operations.
+It offers end-to-end supply chain functionality, real-time inventory management, and user-friendly workflows to enhance efficiency.
+Key features of Oracle WMS include:

 • Receiving and put-away